 When automatic control of nitrate recirculation is not available, the most common strategy consists of regulating the carbon dosage so that the nitrate concentration at the end of the anoxic zone is kept low.
-In this case, the internal recirculation flowrate is set to a level in which the average effluent nitrate concentration is kept within the appropriate limits.
+In this case, the internal recirculation flow-rate is set to a level in which the average effluent nitrate concentration is kept within the appropriate limits.
 Since nitrates are in the anoxic zone when the carbon source is added, this strategy guarantees that the carbon source is instantaneously used for the denitrification.
-However, although an average effluent nitrate concentration can be fixed beforehand, this strategy does not have direct control on the effluent nitrate concentration as it depends on the influent variations of COD and N. Moreover, this strategy does not guarantee the maximum use of the influent COD for denitrification.
+However, although an average effluent nitrate concentration can be fixed beforehand, this strategy does not have direct control on the effluent nitrate concentration.
 For example, when the nitrogen load is low, part of the anoxic zone is changed to aerobic, even when external carbon is not added, due to an inappropriate nitrate recirculation.